maestro194/Task/README.md

 # Task
-Task for IT CP training
+Task for IT CNH CP training